mjohnston/react-native-webpack-server/README.md

 React Native Webpack Server is a development server that leverages the [Webpack Dev Server](https://github.com/webpack/webpack-dev-server) and the [React Packager](https://github.com/facebook/react-native/tree/master/packager) to enable building React Native JavaScript bundles with webpack.
 This allows you to use the existing webpack ecosystem when targeting React Native.

-**If your project depends on react-native < 0.4.3 you will need to lock down the version of this package to 0.1.x.**

 ## Installing

 ```